Skip to main content

 Hosted by the Federal Reserve Banks of Dallas, Atlanta, Philadelphia and Kansas City

-This forum will highlight the latest digital inclusion research, plus emerging methodologies and best practices in the sector.
+This forum on Oct.
+12–13, 2023, highlighted the latest digital inclusion research, plus emerging methodologies and best practices in the sector.

-At the in-person event, you'll join academics, researchers, community development practitioners and policymakers for impactful conversations around digital inclusion research in such areas as:
+The in-person event featured academics, researchers, community development practitioners and policymakers engaged in impactful conversations around digital inclusion research in such areas as:

 • Program evaluation.